-§ 42-142-7 Collections of debts. (a) For the purpose of this section "governmental entity" means the state, state agency, board commission, department, public institution of higher learning, all political subdivisions of the state and quasi-state agency.
+§ 42-142-7 Collections of debts. (a) For the purpose of this section "governmental entity" means the state, state agency, board commission, department, public institution of higher learning, all political subdivisions of the state, fire districts, and quasi-state agency.

 (c) The tax administrator may charge and retain a reasonable fee for a collection effort made on behalf of a governmental entity.
 The amount of the fee must be negotiated between the governmental entity and the tax administrator.
 The debtor must be given full credit toward the satisfaction of the debt for the amount of the fee collected by the tax administrator pursuant to this section.